Jules Siegel: Background and Bob Dylan coverage

-The Saturday Evening Post ultimately rejected his story due to his enthusiastic praise of Wilson's work, according to Siegel.
-The article was instead published in October 1967 within the first issue of the magazine Cheetah.
-It subsequently propelled the mythology of Smile and the Beach Boys, popularizing many anecdotes associated with the album.
-Writing in his 33⅓ book about the album, Luis Sanchez commented: "[Siegel] probably had no idea that in writing this story he was also laying the foundation for a mythology that would eventually curl back on to itself and become a snare."
+According to Siegel, The Saturday Evening Post rejected his story due to his enthusiastic praise of Wilson's work.
+The article was instead published in October 1967 in the first issue of the magazine Cheetah.
+It contains many anecdotes associated with the album and the mythology surrounding its collapse.

-Brian disliked the article, according to Siegel, for portraying his "flip-out" during the sessions.
-In a 1971 interview, Carl supported that Siegel's writings "and a lot of that stuff that went around before really turned [Brian] off."
-Anderle later alleged that Siegel had inflated the myth through writing falsehoods so that he could appear more "important".
-Siegel rebuked Anderle's allegation: "If it weren't so stupid, it would be libelous. ...
-I admired Brian a lot and I also liked him. ...
+In a 1971 interview, Brian's brother and bandmate Carl Wilson said that Siegel's writing "and a lot of that stuff that went around before really turned [Brian] off."
+According to Siegel, Brian disliked the article for portraying his "flip-out" during the sessions.
+(Note: Anderle later alleged that Siegel had inflated the myth by writing falsehoods so that he could appear more "important".
+Siegel responded: "If it weren't so stupid, it would be libelous. [...]
+I admired Brian a lot and I also liked him. [...]
 I wasn't aware of him as a myth.
-I just wrote down what I saw and heard. ...
-It was fun hanging out with Brian and getting stoned but it was hardly important in the sense that David means."
+I just wrote down what I saw and heard. [...]
+It was fun hanging out with Brian and getting stoned but it was hardly important in the sense that David means.")

-Later years
+Other work and later years

 In 1977, Playboy published Siegel's article "Who Is Thomas Pynchon and why did he take off with my wife?"
-The article is a memoir about his relationship with Pynchon and Pynchon's affair with Siegel's second wife.
+The article recounts his relationship with Pynchon and Pynchon's affair with Siegel's second wife.
 According to journalist Adam Ellsworth, "In certain circles, this article is far better known than 'Goodbye Surfing, Hello God!'
-It is certainly more personal ..."
+It is certainly more personal".

-Siegel lived and worked in Mexico, beginning in 1981 (moving to Cancún in 1983), where he was a witness of the Hurricane Gilbert landfall.
-He was also active in the field of book art.
-Three of his works are in the Artists Books Collection of the Museum of Modern Art.
+Beginning in 1981, Siegel lived and worked in Mexico (moving to Cancún in 1983).
+He was also active in book art.
+Three of his works are in the Museum of Modern Art's Artists Books Collection.
 His books and calligraphic journals were exhibited at Franklin Furnace in 1978.

 On November 17, 2012, Siegel died of a heart attack at age 77.